 Junior High Chorus is a two-year commitment, encompassing grades seven and eight.
 Proper singing technique and various styles of vocal music are taught in preparing for three yearly concerts.
 Attendance at all scheduled concerts is required for passing.
 Small group lessons are scheduled on a rotating basis for all choral students.
 These lessons are an essential component designed to teach proper vocal technique as well as music theory and ear training.
 Small group lessons are a requirement for all Junior High Chorus students, in accordance with NY State recommendations for music education.

-Prerequisite: Participation in 5th and 6th grade Chorus, recommendation of grade school chorus teacher and/or audition by junior high chorus teacher
+Prerequisite: Participation in 5th and 6th grade Chorus is recommended along with the recommendation of the grade school chorus teacher and/or audition by junior high chorus teacher.

 Senior High Chorus